Product

 Aside from the taste, ingredients and the processing techniques can vary greatly.

-Here are the differences between Chinese and Japanese soy sauces which have had its fair share of controversy, but based on the ingredients below, you judge which seems natural.
+Here are the differences between Chinese and Japanese soy sauces which have had their fair share of controversy, but based on the ingredients below, you judge which seems natural.

 Japanese vs. Chinese Soy Sauce Ingredients

-The same goes for BBQ sauce in the United States because they will vary from State to State and regional styles.,.
+The same goes for BBQ sauce in the United States because it will vary from state to state and by regional styles.

 COUNTRY OF